 Modern dentures really are wonderful things.
 (The invention is actually a lot older than you think; the first dentures were around as early as 700BC!)
 Today they’re designed to be comfortable, aesthetically pleasing and healthy to boot.
 They’re also tailored specifically to your mouth – not bad, all in all!
-Here are just a couple of the ways in which a set of dentures can improve your quality of life.
+Let’s lay them out quickly – here are just a couple of the ways in which a set of dentures can improve your quality of life.

 One of the most widely-feared effects of losing our teeth is the idea that it damages our ability to speak clearly – and life is hard enough without having to repeat everything twice!
 Trouble articulating yourself properly can be annoying and sometimes even distressing, especially if it’s due to damaged or missing teeth.
 Thankfully though, a set of dentures that are contoured to your mouth can help you regain that ability, giving you your voice back again.
 Of course, it doesn’t always happen immediately – you might need a bit of practice first.
 Some people find it helpful to read out loud to themselves in private, giving you a chance to get your new teeth around those trickier words.

 Coming a close second to speaking difficulties is the notion that we won’t be able to eat our favourite foods anymore.
 Don’t worry – it doesn’t just have to be soup forever!
 Dentures improve your bite function, making it easier and more comfortable to chew, so you don’t have to cut anything out of your diet.
 (Although you may want to rethink the super-sticky toffee.)
 Again, it’s always a good idea when you first get your dentures just to give yourself a bit of breathing room to get used to them – cutting your food into smaller pieces at first can help you (literally) get your mouth around them, and don’t forget to chew on both sides so that you know they’re completely comfortable!